woocommerce/woocommerce-blocks/.github/patch-initial-checklist.md

     -   The PR description can follow [this example](https://github.com/woocommerce/woocommerce/pull/32627).
         -   It lists all the WooCommerce Blocks versions that are being included since the last version that you edited in `plugins/woocommerce/composer.json`.
 Each version should have a link for the `Release PR`, `Testing instructions` and `Release post` (if available).
         -   The changelog should be aggregated from all the releases included in the package bump and grouped per type: `Enhancements`, `Bug Fixes`, `Various` etc. This changelog will be used in the release notes for the WooCommerce release.
-That's why it should only list the PRs that have WooCoomerce Core in the WooCommerce Visibility section of their description.
+That's why it should only list the PRs that have WooCommerce Core in the WooCommerce Visibility section of their description.
 Don't include changes available in the feature plugin or development builds.

 -   [ ] Build WC core from that branch with `pnpm run --filter='woocommerce' build` (you might need to [install the dependencies first](https://github.com/woocommerce/woocommerce#prerequisites)) and: